III. Notes to the Consolidated Balance Sheet

 Losses arising from the settlement of accounts

 Losses arising from the settlement of accounts relate to retrospective price adjustments or special conditions agreed with end customers by the consortium leader, expected cancellations by end customers leading to loss of revenues as well as disputed amounts from contracts already invoiced between the consortium leaders and end customers, and potential reimbursement claims asserted by public-sector customers.

 Provisions for other obligations cover a multitude of identifiable individual risks and contingent liabilities.

-Tax obligations relate to probable obligations in respect of trade taxes and other taxes on business operations, for which provisions have been allocated to cover payments due for 2010 and previous financial years.
+Other tax obligations relate to probable obligations in respect of trade taxes and other taxes on business operations, for which provisions have been allocated to cover payments due in 2011 and previous financial years.